Sj-Amani/re_install_ubuntu/README.md

   - Installation complete.
 That’s it!
 You now have Ubuntu on a USB stick, bootable and ready to go.
   - ![04](images/04_bionic-usb-complete.png)

+#### -- Using Windows
+If you cannot access your Ubuntu system, you’ll have to use another system.
+You can refer to this article to learn [how to create live USB of Ubuntu in Windows](https://itsfoss.com/create-live-usb-of-ubuntu-in-windows/).
+I recommend to use "Rufus" application.

+### Re-install Ubuntu
 3. Run `python line_fit_video.py`.
 4.